krishnakrao/krishnakrao.github.io/_projects/project-4-leafnet.md

 | Deep-Leafsnap |      86.2%     |      98.4%     |
 | **Leafnet**   |    **93.8%**   |    **99.5%**   |

-{% include image.html url="/images/leafnet.png" caption="Leafnet chatbot in action- user captures an image of a leaf on white background and chatbot replies with the predicted species instantly" %}
+{% include image.html url="/images/leafnet.png" alt="Leafnet chatbot in action- user captures an image of a leaf on white background and chatbot replies with the predicted species instantly" %}

+_Leafnet chatbot in action- user captures an image of a leaf on white background and chatbot replies with the predicted species instantly._

 <a href="https://github.com/kkraoj/leafnet" target="_blank">Link to repository</a>